Trangle91/Gender_Age_Detector/README.md

 <h3>Usage</h3>
 <h4>webcam</h4>
 <br>$ python detect_real_time.py</br>
-<br>If python command invokes python2 by default, use the following command</br>
+<br>If python command invokes python2 by default, use the following command: </br>
 <br>$ python3 detect_real_time.py</br>

 <h3>Traning</h3>
 <br>You can download the dataset on IMDB's website or from here. </br>
 <br>Depending on the hardware configuration of your system, the execution time will vary.
 On CPU, training will be slow.
-If you </br>
+If </br>
-<br>have an Nvidia GPU, then you can install tensorflow-gpu package.
+<br>you have an Nvidia GPU, then you can install tensorflow-gpu package.
 It will make things run a lot faster.</br>

 <h3>Demo</h3>
 ![My demo](demo/demo.gif)